-Mummy FoundationThe Mummy Foundation is a girl-driven local organisation working towards the support and protection of extremely vulnerable girls and young women in Katwe, the largest slum in Kampala.
+Mummy FoundationThe Mummy Foundation is a girl-driven organisation working towards the support and protection of extremely vulnerable girls and young women in Katwe, the largest impoverished settlement in Kampala.

-In Katwe, life can be extremely challenging, especially for girls and young women.
-Food and proper sanitation is scarce, whilst violence and sexual abuses against women are rampant.
+In Katwe life can be challenging, especially for girls and young women.
+Food and proper sanitation is scarce, whilst violence and sexual abuse against women are rampant.
 Mummy Foundation believes that by investing in young women, providing education, life-skills, education, and music opportunities, it can break the cycle of poverty and exploitation.
 The first step in alleviating the issues surrounding these life-threatening conditions is to empower women to lift themselves and their communities out of destitution.
-In turn, this will hopefully build better lives for future generations.
+In turn, this will build better lives for future generations.

-In 2014, having outgrown their original tiny room, Brass for Africa built their current Centre.
-Their capacity to provide support expanded from approximately 50 to 250 people every week.
-Today, Brass for Africa delivers twice-weekly brass music education, choir sessions and life-skills training to girls and young women in the Centre, as well as regular community performances and special events.
-We also continue to fund salaries for key members of teaching and management staff.
+In 2014, having outgrown its original tiny room, Brass for Africa built its current centre.
+The capacity to provide support expanded from 50 to 250 people every week.
+Today Brass for Africa delivers twice-weekly brass music education, choir sessions and life-skills training to girls and young women in the centre, as well as regular community performances and special events.
+We also continue to fund salaries for key members of Mummy Foundation teaching and management staff.

-This is a very special programme where we aim to eradicate gender discrimination through the support of the arts and education for girls.
+This is a very special programme where we aim to tackle gender discrimination through the support of the arts and education for girls.